 There are a few ways to see the number of coronavirus cases around the globe using real-time dashboards on the web, but now there's an app that will not only help track the spread of COVID-19 but also spot where the most-high risk areas are in the UK.
+We first wrote about the app in March 2020, but a month later, it's showing results, and is just as important as ever.

 If you use the app, you'll be asked to submit data about yourself, including your age, sex, and postcode.
 There are also questions about your medical conditions, like heart disease or asthma and diabetes, and it'll even ask if you take immunosuppressants.
 As a participant, you'll also need to spend a minute daily reporting if you're healthy or feeling symptoms such as coughs and fatigue.